ibm-cloud-docs/iaas-vpn/getting-started.md

 Your next step is to create a VPN password.
 Each user can create and update their VPN password in the [Customer Portal ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://control.softlayer.com/).
 To do so, select your name at the top right, which takes you to the **Edit profile** page.
 You can also select **Account -> Users** and then select your user name.

-      Note: The link reads "Master User".
+The link reads "Master User".
 This link will read your name for sub users.
+{:note}

 On the **Edit User Profile** page, just scroll down and initialize or update the VPN password.